 Oxford saw devastation during the Civil War and riots in 1962 when James Meredith became the first African-American student to attend Ole Miss.
 To this day, there are bullet holes in the Lyceum on campus from those protests.
 Oxford was the home of William Faulkner as well as John Grisham, Willie Morris, and Larry Brown, for a time.
 This small town in Mississippi is anything but when the Ole Miss Rebels play at home and has been called the “cultural mecca of the south” by Lucky Magazine.

 The Square is the center of Oxford.
 Here you can find the City’s Courthouse, shops, boutiques, restaurants, bars, and the South’s oldest department store, Neilson’s.
 This is where visitors, locals, and students all congregate.
-My favorite shops on The Square are The Lilly Pad, Pink and Proper, Olive Juice, and JC Graphics because they have the best t-shirts in town.
+My favorite shops on The Square are The Lilly Pad, Olive Juice, and JC Graphics because they have the best t-shirts in town.
 All of Oxford’s nightlife takes place on The Square with a plethora of bars to choose from.
 The Library is a parent’s favorite while students’ picks are Funky’s (Daiquiri bar) and Rafters.

 Oxford’s best restaurants are found on The Square, too.
 My favorite is South Depot Taco Shop.
 You build your own tacos/quesadilla/nachos/salad with killer Mexican ingredients.
 South Depot has awesome margaritas too!
 Oxford Grillehouse is another one of my favorites for dinner.
 A visit is not complete until you have had their Boom Boom Shrimp.
 Oxford Grillehouse’s Sunday brunch features bottomless Mimosas and a Bloody Mary bar.
 Other noteworthy restaurants are Old Venice and Soulshine.